nehalineogi/azure-networking/README.md

 - Reusable whiteboard style architecture draw.io (diagrams.net) templates
 - Layered diagrams to run effective Azure Design and skilling sessions
-- Real world use cases dervied from working with Partners and customers
+- Real world use cases dervied from working with Microsoft customers
 - Level 100 to level 500 design in one diagram
-- Github collaboration with Partners and cloud architects
+- Github collaboration with customers and cloud architects
 - 30 second preview animation videos for each design area
 - 45 minute sessions for each design area and Q&A
 - Cross functional team collaboration for networking areas
 - Documented flows and configuration snippets to reduce lab prep time
-- Scripts for architects to run the skilling session
+- Scripts and guidance for architects to run the skilling session

 # Join us for live sessions